Skip to main content

 Introduction

 Dairy products are a source of quality protein and micronutrients.
 Yet, their ability to reach the public is hampered by their limited shelf life and questionable safety, especially in low-income countries.
 The Ethiopian dairy sector is largely informal, with an estimated 90% of the marketed milk being sold through non-regulated markets, of which an estimated 20% is sold as raw fermented milk called ergo from café-like outlets.
-In Addis Ababa alone, over a thousand of these outlets reach tens of thousands of people each day.
+In Addis Ababa alone, over five hundred of these outlets reach tens of thousands of people each day.
 Although dairy makes a significant contribution to nutrition, child growth, health, and livelihoods, there are several safety concerns regarding milk products in Ethiopia, including contamination with microbial pathogens such as Mycobacterium bovis, Salmonella, and Campylobacter, which largely contribute to the global burden of foodborne disease.

 Project Goal and Objectives